FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/c_HFS_hierarchical_files_zos.md

 > **Note**
 >
-> A single asterisk \* only selects the file in the immediate folder.
+> Note: A single asterisk \* only selects the file in the immediate folder.

 ### HFS file characteristics